 The down payment support made available through the Options Ready Program is only applicable to Options developments.
 In other words, taking advantage of the program means finding the Options community that’s right for you.

 When you’re looking at our communities under development, you may notice that there’s a different level of information available for different projects.
 How much information we’re able to share depends on where we are in the development cycle for a project.
 We may be in active sales – like at The Humber, for example.
 This means we’ll have pricing and floor plans available.
 If you get in touch about a project that’s still in development, however, we’ll keep you updated closer to when sales will start and more information is available.

-To move forward with a purchase with Options for Homes, you’ll need enough money for a 5% down payment, the ability to secure a mortgage at a tier one-bank or credit union (once again our partner banks are the preferred option), and the intention to live in your home.
+To move forward with a purchase with Options for Homes, you’ll need enough money for as little as 5% down payment, the ability to secure a mortgage at a tier one-bank or credit union (once again our partner banks are the preferred option), and the intention to live in your home.

 First-time home buyers and people with disabilities may be able to borrow money from their own RRSPs to fund a down payment through the federal government’s Home Buyer’s Plan.